OMX

 }

-Enable the pipeline before launching OMX:
+Set the environment variables before launching OMX:

 export OMX_OPENCLAW=1